-Thanks to Alfa Romeo and FCA Heritage we attended this year 1000 Miglia, simply known as the most beautiful race in the world.
+Thanks to Alfa Romeo and FCA Heritage we attended this year’s 1000 Miglia, once defined by Enzo Ferrari himself as “the most beautiful race in the world”.
 We completed the whole event, leg after leg, on a breathtaking 1954 Alfa Romeo 2000 Sportiva.
 Such a mysterious as well as innovative car, designed by Scaglione on an exclusive chassis and featuring many avant-garde technical solutions.
 The 2021 competition followed the tradition of the route, from Brescia to Rome and back, with legs in Viareggio and Bologna, but this edition introduced an absolute novelty for the re-enactment of the event: for the first time ever, the competition took place in the opposite direction of the recent editions, taking up the counter-clockwise direction of many editions of the original speed race.

 June 15, day zero